maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/register-to-vote/military-overseas.md

 When you register to vote you will have the option to choose to have your ballot sent to you by mail, fax, or email.

 You will receive a permanent vote by mail status, but each time you move you must fill out either a new [online California voter registration form](http://registertovote.ca.gov/) or [FPCA](https://www.fvap.gov/).

+For information on voting, check [How do I vote if I am military, overseas, or I live abroad?](#item-vote-if-military-overseas)